tldr-pages/tldr/pages/common/delta.md

 `delta --hyperlinks {{path/to/old_file_or_directory}} {{path/to/new_file_or_directory}}`

-- Display the active values for all Delta options:
+- Display the current settings:

 `delta --show-config`